singh1114/best/_posts/2020-04-12-a-beginners-guide-to-classification-trees-decision-trees.md

 {% include math.html math_code="$where\ p(x)\ is\ the\ proportion\ of\ occurring\ of\ some\ event$" %}

-For example, for a simple coin toss the probability is `1/2`.
+For example, for a simple coin toss, the probability is `1/2`.

 ## Information Gain in classification trees

-This is the amount of value gained for a given set `S`, when some feature `A` is selected as a node of the tree.
+This is the amount of value gained for a given set `S` when some feature `A` is selected as a node of the tree.

 While selecting any node for the tree generation we want to maximize the Information Gain at that given point.

-Information gain is given as the change in the Entropy before and after selecting any given feature as the node of tree.
+Information gain is given as the change in the Entropy before and after selecting any given feature as the node of the tree.

 Mathematically, it is given as,